Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

     ![Screenshot showing gow to enable Microsoft Defender for Servers at subscription level](./img/enable_defender_for_servers.png)

-    > __NOTE: Remember to follow the steps provided in the Cleanup section at the end of this guide to disable Microsoft Defender for Servers, otherwise you may incur additional charges on your subscription.__
+    > **Note:** Remember to follow the steps provided in the Cleanup section at the end of this guide to disable Microsoft Defender for Servers, otherwise you may incur additional charges on your subscription.

 ## Azure Arc-enabled servers and Microsoft Defender for Servers Integration